In other words, my brain has taken quite the beating.

 One study found that synaptogenesis was significantly enhanced by supplementing with omega-3 fatty acids, uridine, Vitamin C, Vitamin E, and selenium.
 But it wasn’t enhanced as much with omega-3 fatty acids and uridine alone, suggesting that Vitamin C, Vitamin E, and selenium play a key role in synaptogenesis (65).

 I get these antioxidant nutrients from a number of sources.

-In addition to getting Vitamin C from fruits and vegetables, I take at least 1 gram of this Vitamin C every day.
-At one point, I was actually taking up to 10 grams a day as an experiment, but that’s not necessary unless you find it really helps you.
+In addition to getting Vitamin C from fruits and vegetables, I take at least 500 mg of supplemental Vitamin C every day.
+At one point, I was actually taking up to 10 grams of Vitamin C every day as an experiment, but that’s not necessary unless you find it really helps you.

 15. BONUS: 4 Things to Avoid

 It’s not just what you do, but also what you avoid that can impact your rate of synaptogenesis.

 Researchers have found that certain compounds can impair synaptogenesis and inhibit the formation of new synapses in the brain.

 So besides trying to implement the 14 steps above, you should also try to avoid: